RomainChor/DataScience/README.md

 **datascience.py**: (helper) Python functions for data analysis
 It is not "perfect" and is under continuous modifications.
 Please feel free to give your opinion so I can improve it :)

+**OCO_V1.pdf**: A work around Pegasos and online convex optimization algorithms.
+Theoretical results and simulations on the famous MNIST handwritten digits dataset.